 - Dr. Daniel Benson, Assistant Professor, Foreign Languages, Fine Arts, and International Cultural Studies

 - Dr. Daniel Kaplin, Assistant Professor, Psychology; Co-Director, Forum on Migration; (ex officio)

 - Dr. Halyna Lemekh, Assistant Professor, Sociology; Co-Director, Forum on Migration; (ex officio)

 - Dr. Alexandria Egler, Adjunct Professor, Religious Studies

 - Dr. Yassin El Ayouty, Founder and President, SUNSGLOW

 - Edwin Mathieu, Adjunct Professor, History

-SFC Forum on Migration is an initiative under SFC International, administered by Dr. Reza Fakhari at St. Francis College.
+SFC Forum on Migration is an initiative under SFC Global, administered by Vice President Reza Fakhari at St. Francis College.

 Uwe P. Gielen & Sunghun Kim (2019): Global Changes in Children's Lives.
 Cambridge, UK: Cambridge University Press.

 Appearing in the new Cambridge Elements Series 'Psychology and Culture', this booklet discusses the nature of childhood in four highly diverse societies located in Australia, Asia, and Central America.
 In addition, it discusses global changes and global trends that are changing the very nature of childhood and adolescence in many parts of the world.
 Migration and the worldwide spread of ideas through new information technologies are two essential motors of globalization.